-The Company digitally staked 188 cells/claims known as Lingman Lake on April 15, 2019.
+The Company digitally staked 188 claim cells known as Lingman Lake on April 15, 2019.
 The property occurs about 65 km South East of Red Sucker Lake First Nation and about 35 km southwest of Sachigo Lake First Nation, approximately 650 km northwest of Thunder Bay.
-The Company incurred total acquisition and exploration related costs of \$26,453.
 The Lingman Nickel Project, covers a portion of the Archean age Lingman Lake Greenstone Belt that includes tholeiitic-komatiitic rocks and sulphide facies iron formation.
-Historic field work has identified ultramafic rocks with elevated nickel and copper in grab samples.
-A 2011 VTEM survey shows a strong magnetic response over 13 km in strike length with numerous coincident magnetic/EM anomalies that are untested.
-The compilation of historic data has been completed and the Company is preparing plans for an initial program of field work to evaluate the Ni-Cu-Co and precious metal sulphide potential.
+Historic field work has identified ultramafic rocks with elevated nickel and copper in grab samples and untested VTEM anomalies.